google/flax/docs/design_notes/lift.md

 The reason state in Flax is not problematic is because it is local.
 Inside a flax `Module` there are variables and PRNG sequences, but on the outside there are only JAX Arrays and PRNG keys.

-For most use cases Flax be used to define models in a stateful way.
+For most use cases, Flax is used to define models in a stateful way.
 Because a `Module` behaves pure functional externally  we can utilize the full power of JAX with all of its transformations.
-There are however cases where we want to have the best of both worlds by using transformations and Module together.
+There are, however, cases when we want to have the best of both worlds by using transformations and `Module` together.
-This design note explains how we extend JAX functional transformation to work on modules that have internal state and randomness.
+This design note explains how we extend JAX's functional transformation to work on `Module`s that have internal state and randomness.

 ## Functionalization

 Before we jump into the details let's consider a simple example where we would like to use `vmap` inside a `Module`.

-First we define a simple MLP without any transformations:
+First, we define a simple MLP without any transformations:

 ```
 import jax
 from jax import random, NumPy as jnp